 - 6pm Introduction to the workshop, scopes, tracking, processing… basic more advanced AP (astrophotography) techniques including polar alignment for perfect tracking followed by

 - 7.30pm Single shot AP various aspects of the moon & Milky Way Core (some combined with landscape) – or straight to nebula depending on interests of group

 - 9.30pm After dinner, intro to 10″ reflector photography, 1200mm ‘Reach’.
-Our target Mars, is a great planetary feature, high and bright in the sky all evening.
-We may also swing around to Jupiter and Saturn, albeit close to the setting moon.
+Our planetary targets may include Mars, Jupiter or Saturn which are often high and bright in the sky most evenings.

 - 11pm.
 Some basic processing of previous shots followed by introduction to ‘photographer stacking’ techniques for the rest of the evening

 - 12pm Tracking our first Nebula including Orion, rising in the east, and Carina in the south, impressive and relatively easy to locate/track deep sky objects

 - 1.30pm Processing our nebula stacks and deciding on some final targets to shoot which may include: Magellanic Galaxies, Open Star Clusters, other Nebula like Lagoon, Trifid, Cats Paw, War and Peace, Rosetteor wide aspects of the edge of the Milky Way.

 - 3-4am Close

 - Personal instruction from Gary in the field and in his Training Gallery.

 - Use of professional wide field telescopes and 10″ reflector scope.